src/mod_cgi.c leaks opened file descriptors

 Thanks a lot,

-#2 Updated by rata almost 4 years ago
+#2 Updated by rata about 4 years ago

 Sorry for the delay, I've re checked and I think no other fd leak is left on